PaulWay/openscad_work/libs/README.md

   - `flat_spring(length, width, height, gap_length, segments)`
   - `rect_circ_spring(in_radius, out_radius, angle, segments, height, thickness)`
 - **Bolt shapes**
+  - These are used for 'cutting out' a hole for a bolt in something else.
   - `countersunk_bolt_hole(shaft_d, shaft_len, head_d, head_len)`
   - `flat_head_bolt_hole(shaft_d, shaft_len, head_d, head_len)`
+  - `hex_head_bolt_hole(shaft_d, shaft_len, head_d, head_len)`
+    - A bolt with a hexagonal head - useful for holding the nut or the bolt still while you screw the other in.
 - **Triangles**
   - `equ_triangle(side)`
     - An equilateral triangle, with one point on the origin and one side along